APS-USAXS/usaxs-ipython/examples/command_file.md

 Parameters should be separated on a line by white space and **no comma**.  **ALL** of the parameters provided will be given to the scan/action.
-The sample name should be given in "quoted text" (using double-quotes).
+The sample name should be given in "quoted text" (using double-quotes) unless it is only one word.
 Here is an example command:

     FlyScan 0   0   0   blank